 Your Questions, Answered

-If a visit is needed, we continue to request that wherever feasible a physical distancing of at least 2 meters is maintained, in line with the UK Government ‘social distancing’ protocol.
+Prior to a visit taking place, a risk assessment will be carried out.
+Where a visit is appropriate, we continue to request that wherever feasible a physical distancing of at least 2 meters is maintained, in line with the UK Government ‘social distancing’ protocol.
 As a guide, the 'average' length of a horse is 2.4 meters.

 Before attending will ask you to confirm that you have no symptoms of Covid-19 and that you are not self-isolating.